 Simulations Plus (SLP) Faces Investor Scrutiny After Asset Impairments And Grant Thornton Contests Company Statements About Dismissal -- Hagens Berman

-SAN FRANCISCO, Aug.
-01, 2025 (GLOBE NEWSWIRE) -- Investors in Simulations Plus, Inc. ( NASDAQ: SLP ) saw the price of their shares decline about 25% on July 15, 2025 after the company reported its Q3 2025 $67.3 million net loss that included a $77.2 million impairment charge and the company's firing of its independent auditor Grant Thornton, whom it hired on April 15, 2025.
+SAN FRANCISCO, July 31, 2025 /PRNewswire/ -- Investors in Simulations Plus, Inc. ( NASDAQ: SLP ) saw the price of their shares decline about 25% on July 15, 2025 after the company reported its Q3 2025 $67.3 million net loss that included a $77.2 million impairment charge and the company's firing of its independent auditor Grant Thornton, whom it hired on April 15, 2025.

 Simulations Plus's revelation has prompted national shareholders rights firm Hagens Berman to open an investigation into whether the company may have misled investors about its asset valuations and the reasons why it abruptly dismissed Grant Thornton and urges Simulations Plus investors who suffered substantial losses to submit your losses now .
 The firm also encourages persons with knowledge who may be able to assist in the investigation to contact its attorneys.